 With the fast development of its aerospace and aviation industry, China is on track to become the world’s largest aviation market, and it is already a major customer of Airbus products, with Chinese deliveries representing nearly a quarter of the company’s global commercial aircraft production.

-Airbus values not only its relationship with airlines and helicopter operators in China, it also appreciates the enormous value offered by Chinese industry.
-With headquarters half a world away, Airbus recognises the value that strong partnerships with local Chinese companies provides.
-A sampling of these partnerships includes a composite manufacturing centre in Harbin, while in Beijing alone, there is an engineering centre; a customer support centre that can dispatch some 25,000 spare parts to airlines in the Asia-Pacific region; and a training centre with five full flight simulators for the A320 and A330/A340 jetliner families and the H225 helicopter.
+Airbus values not only its relationship with airlines and helicopter operators in China – it also appreciates the enormous value offered by Chinese industry.
+With headquarters half a world away, Airbus recognises the value that strong partnerships with local Chinese companies provide.
+A sampling of these partnerships includes: a composite manufacturing centre in Harbin; an engineering centre in Beijing; a customer support centre that can dispatch some 25,000 spare parts to airlines in the Asia-Pacific region; and a training centre with five full-flight simulators for the A320 and A330/A340 jetliner families and the H225 helicopter.

 Airbus’ Japan office is located in central Tokyo.
 We operate a state-of-the-art helicopter support facility in Kobe City, providing maintenance, repair and overhaul (MRO) services, customisation, technical support and training using the only full-flight helicopter simulator in Japan.
 Our logistics centre in Tokyo can deliver spare parts for the helicopter range with the shortest possible lead time.
 More than 20 major Japanese companies are working with Airbus across an extensive range of programmes.